 Debt has a way of making us feel stressed, isolated and defeated.
 If your debts are particularly overwhelming, it may be tempting to avoid them rather than tackling the problem head-on.
-Unfortunately, the “ignore your debt” strategy usually leads to even more debt, more frustration and more stress.
+Unfortunately, the “ignore your debt” strategy usually leads to even more debt, more stress, and financial hardship.
 Fortunately, there are a few strategies you can use to take back control of your finances.

 Working your way out of debt can lead to a healthier, less stressful life.
 If you focus your energy on paying back your financial obligations now, “future you” will not have to deal with the cycle of dread associated with past-due bills and high interest charges.

 Being debt-free can also lead to better financial security and higher credit scores, which will allow you to spend your money on the things that matter most to you.

 Check out these common debt tackling methods: